-Even small or moderate amounts of physical activity have health benefits, and a new study shows that free bus passes may encourage seniors to get out and get active.
+Even small or moderate amounts of physical activity have health benefits, especially for seniors.
+Two different studies show that a free bus pass may encourage seniors to get out and be active.
+Learn why bus passes encourage seniors to stay active and discover practical ways to help your elderly loved one stay physically and mentally fit.

 According to a report from the Surgeon General, the reduction in strength and stamina we associate with getting older results in part from getting less physical activity.
 And lack of activity is a real problem in our seniors: “By age 75, about one in three men and one in two women engage in no physical activity,” says the report.